-At the start of each new school year, CVCA middle school students participate in grade-level specific retreats with their classmates: 6th grade Ignition, 7th grade Jumpstart, and 8th grade LaunchPoint.
-Each retreat provides students in that grade with the opportunity to meet new friends and new teachers while engaging in action-packed activities.
-Programming varies by grade level, but each retreat includes team-building activities designed to bond their class.
-Students may participate in games, ropes courses, kayaking, rock-climbing, zip lines, swimming, hiking, crafting, and other adventures.
+At the start of each school year, CVCA middle school students participate in grade-level specific retreats: 6th grade Ignition, 7th grade JumpStart, and 8th grade LaunchPoint.
+Each retreat provides students the opportunity to meet new friends and new teachers while engaging in action-packed activities.
+Programming varies by grade level, but each retreat includes team-building activities designed to bond their class such as games, ropes courses, rock-climbing, zip lines, swimming, crafting, and other adventures.
 Students are also challenged to grow closer to the Lord and to one another during times of spiritual enrichment that include great music and messages.

+CVCA’s 6th Grade JumpStart 2021 will be at Camp Carl August 19-20 (dependent on COVID-19 updates).
 Ignition starts everything off in the right direction as students begin their CVCA journey.
 Ice-breaking, team-building, and anxiety-easing worship and community experiences encompass the two-day (overnight) adventure camp.
-The students depart CVCA the morning of Tuesday, August 13 for Camp Carl in Portage County.
-They return Wednesday afternoon.

-Held on campus, LaunchPoint is a half-day, team-building fun day when returning and new 8th graders combine to get to know each other and connect as they begin the new school year.
-Working in their Connections group teams, students accomplish various “challenges” requiring them to work together.
-Plenty of social time to catch up with friends is included.
+Held on campus, LaunchPoint is a fun half-day, team-building event when returning and new 8th graders get to know each other and connect as they begin the new school year.
+Student groups enjoy various “challenges” and plenty of social time to catch up with classmates and make new friends.
 We also spend devotional time focused on the upcoming school year.

-We will begin accepting applications on October 1, 2017.
-We will make admissions decisions as applications become complete based upon the following criteria:
+We begin accepting applications on October 1 and make admissions decisions as applications become complete based upon the following criteria: